EECS-467-W20-RRRobot-Project/RRRobot/docs/home.md

 #### ros <!-- omit in toc -->

-ros is the production container for all ROS nodes we create.
-This is meant to run our final code and interface with the gazebo container for simulation.
+ros is a container based on the ROS Melodic docker image.
+This is provided for convenience, but not used for running the final simulation.

 #### gazebo <!-- omit in toc -->

-Similarly to ros, gazebo is the production container for gazebo.
-This is meant to run our final simulation.
+gazebo is a container based on the Gazebo Server 9 docker image.
+This is provided for convenience, but not used for running the final simulation.

 #### gear <!-- omit in toc -->

 The GEAR container includes the Gazebo Environment for Agile Robotics from the Agile Robotics for Industrial Automation Competition 2019.
+This is used for running the final simulation.

 ### GUI Support